-Sectioning of above solids in simple vertical position when the cutting plane is inclined to the one of the principal planes and perpendicular to the other - obtaining true shape of section.
-Development of lateral surfaces of simple and sectioned solids - Prisms, pyramids cylinders and cones
+Sectioning of above solids in simple vertical position when the cutting plane is inclined to the one

-UNIT V ORTHOGRAPHIC PROJECTION AND ISOMETRIC PROJECTION
+UNIT V ORTHOGRAPHIC PROJECTION AND ISOMETRIC PROJECTION 12

 General principles of orthographic projection - Need for importance of multiple views and their placement - layout views - Developing visualization skills through free hand sketching of multiple views from pictorial views of objects.
 Principles of isometric projection - isometric scale - isometric projections of simple solids, truncated prisms, pyramids, cylinders and cones.